 But what if I told you that you’re losing money by waiting until after your kid is born to buy life insurance?

 It’s a simple fact of life that you will never be younger than you are right now.
 Being younger typically means being healthier, in a general sense, which pretty much always leads to cheaper life insurance policies.
+You can get a sense of how life insurance rates increase by age here.

 For a healthy male in his twenties, life insurance can be as cheap as $20 per month.
 Even just waiting a few years — until he’s past thirty, for instance — can add up to $10 per month.
 That’s an extra $120 per year for the entire term of your life insurance policy.
 If you choose a twenty year term, that can add up to $2,400; it can add up to $3,600 for a thirty year term.
 Even if you jump the gun and buy a life insurance policy years before your first child is born, you’re still saving money in the long run.